octabytes/blog/content/posts/superset/how-to-build-a-marketing-campaign-dashboard-in-superset/index.md

 ---
-draft: true
+draft: false
 title: "How to Build a Marketing Campaign Dashboard in Superset"
-date: "2024-08-15"
+date: "2024-11-20"
-description: "Apache Superset provides a platform to visualize key metrics, enabling marketing teams to monitor campaigns in real-time and adjust strategies accordingly.
-This guide will walk you through the steps of building a marketing campaign dashboard in Superset, incorporating data from various sources such as Google Ads, Facebook, and more.
-By"
-tags: []
+description: "This guide shows how to build a marketing campaign dashboard using Apache Superset.
+It covers integrating data from platforms like Google Ads and Facebook, visualizing key metrics (CTR, CPC, ROI), and setting up real-time tracking and alerts to optimize marketing campaigns."
+tags: [Apache Superset, marketing dashboard, Google Ads, Facebook Ads, campaign tracking, CTR, CPC, ROI, data integration, data visualization, real-time insights, business intelligence, analytics]
-categories: [Business Intelligence]
+categories: [Applications, Business Intelligence]
 cover:
   image: images/cover.png
   caption: "How to Build a Marketing Campaign Dashboard in Superset"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-[Apache Superset](https://octabyte.io/open-source/superset?ref=blog.octabyte.io) provides a platform to visualize key metrics, enabling marketing teams to monitor campaigns in real\-time and adjust strategies accordingly.
+[Apache Superset](https://octabyte.io/applications/business-intelligence/superset) provides a platform to visualize key metrics, enabling marketing teams to monitor campaigns in real\-time and adjust strategies accordingly.
 This guide will walk you through the steps of building a marketing campaign dashboard in Superset, incorporating data from various sources such as Google Ads, Facebook, and more.
 By the end of this tutorial, you'll have a dashboard that tracks crucial metrics like click\-through rates (CTR), cost per conversion (CPC), and return on investment (ROI).

 ## **Why Use a Marketing Dashboard in Superset?**